NethermindEth/el-node-spec/docs/docs/wizard/monitoring/intro.md

 - **Prometheus** as center point of metrics collection.
 - **Node Exporter** to collect metrics from the host machine.
-- **Grafana** to visualize the metrics collected by Prometheus, both host and Node metrics.
+- **Grafana** to visualize the metrics collected by Prometheus, both host and AVS Node metrics.

 ```mermaid
 flowchart